ShawnHXH/ShawnHXH/README.md

 ### Hi there 👋

 - 🎓 I’m currently a post-graduate student in HDU
-- ⭐️ I'm familiar with Golang and Python, and a little bit C++
+- ⭐️ I'm familiar with Golang and Python, and a little bit of C++
 - 📫 How to reach me: shawnhxh@outlook.com

 <a href="https://github.com/ShawnHXH">